 You can learn about Transcriptomics and methods of RNA-seq data analysis by joining the upcoming OmicsLogic Transcriptomics 2020 online program.
 The program will introduce participants to basic concepts and real-world applications of RNA-seq.
-The 3-months program focuses on the logical steps needed to prepare, process, quantify and analyze RNA-seq data, detailing the full process of RNA-seq analysis.
-Program sessions will start in January 2020 and will provide participants with clear examples and hands-on practical exercises designed to provide conceptual and technical overview of RNA-seq.
+The 1-month program focuses on the logical steps needed to prepare, process, quantify and analyze RNA-seq data, detailing the full process of RNA-seq analysis.
+Program sessions will start on September 15, 2020 and will provide participants with clear examples and hands-on practical exercises designed to provide conceptual and technical overview of RNA-seq.

 RNA-seq has revolutionized the way scientists can study gene expression patterns across a variety of research projects.
 To utilize this technology, one has to learn to analyze sequencing data and extract biologically meaningful information.
 In the upcoming program, we will discuss how Next Generation Sequencing can be used to generate transcriptomic data.
 We will also learn how to analyze this data using methods of quantitative and qualitative analysis of mRNA expression.
 Online sessions focusing on practical hands-on examples will help participants to apply the methods we review to a variety of projects, analyze data from public domain datasets., generate a table of expression from raw FASTq files and perform downstream analysis of the table of gene and isoform expression.

-This 3-month program provides the participants with theoretical background on analysis logic and offers hands-on practice in application of relevant methods to a number of different datasets.
+This 1 -month program provides the participants with theoretical background on analysis logic and offers hands-on practice in application of relevant methods to a number of different datasets.
 During the training, we will review and analyze several datasets from high impact research publications.
 Participants will also have an opportunity to work on an independent project idea and collaborate with other program participants.
-At the end of the program, participants will receive a certificate of participation based on standard activity requirements.
+At the end of the program, participants will receive a Certificate of Participation or Certificate of Excellence based on standard activity requirements.